 6 types of consumers in Pluralistic South Africa.

-The anti-consumer are fixated on their own world and perception of the world.
+The “Anti-Consumer” are fixated on their own world and perception of the world.
 They don’t worry about much else except how they are currently feeling.
 So content that can engage them within their own state of mind at the time is likely to drive them to engage and participate.
 They constantly shift their preference according to their state of mind.
 It must be the way they want it before they are liable to invest within a brand product or service (Barton 2012).
-The old-school consumer they are the driving force behind word of mouth, they believe that everything must be personal and that social media is not relevant to their values and perception of the self.
-They are not online all the time and are very cautious of the products that they consume (Barton 2012).
+The “Old-School” consumer is the driving force behind word of mouth, they believe that everything must be personal and that social media is not relevant to their values and perception of the self.
+They are not online all the time and are very cautious about the products that they consume (Barton 2012).

-South Africa is an economic environment where there are a lot of enterprises that have boomed in the 1980s and 1990s, most of these enterprises like Absa, Telkom, Spur, SABC and smaller privately owned companies rely on the core market identification value that they set out when they started.
-As they move over into the multi-cultural grounds that stands as a culture within South Africa, then this core market identification value suddenly loses efficiency as the interaction and participation get divided into smaller time frames of attention.
-Thus the idea of an identity that caters for multiple cultures through maintaining one core market identification value must strongly be kept in mind.
+South Africa is an economic environment where there are a lot of enterprises that have boomed in the 1980s and 1990s, most of these enterprises like Absa, Telkom, Spur, SABC, and smaller privately-owned companies rely on the core market identification value that they set out when they started.
+As they move over into the multi-cultural grounds that stand as a culture within South Africa, then this core market identification value suddenly loses efficiency as the interaction and participation get divided into smaller time frames of attention.
+Thus the idea of an identity that caters to multiple cultures through maintaining one core market identification value must strongly be kept in mind.